EzraEdgerton/twitter_search/twitter-network-creator/README.txt

 1. Now that everything is set up and unzipped, choose your range of days and choose your search term.

-2. To get the filtered and formatted data, run allsearch.py:
+2. To get the filtered data, run allsearch.py:

  	the first argument as the start day in the range you wish to search